SpiderAndCat/dotnetSolrProject_BlockbusterSearch/README.md

 **troubleshoot:** if errors are encoutered, try to delete all replicas on second port. have 1 replica per shard

 ## ASP.NET App Setup

+Make sure your Solr sever is running.
+If you shut it down before, you will need to start it again using Solr step (6)

 ### (1) Open the Visual Studio Project in the GitHub repo by double clicking the file `BlockbusterRentals\BlockbusterRentals.sln`
 All Package dependancies should be included in the Git repo.
 If not, you will need to use PM> to: `install-package SolrNet`